Grand Canyon National Park Airport: Historical airline service

-Grand Canyon National Park Airport had scheduled passenger jet service operated by several airlines at different times in the past including Air West, Hughes Airwest, Republic Airlines (1979-1986) and TriStar Airlines.
-Hughes Airwest operated Douglas DC-9-10 and McDonnell Douglas DC-9-30 jetliners to Las Vegas (LAS) and Phoenix (PHX) with continuing one stop, direct service to Los Angeles (LAX) and Burbank (BUR) while TriStar flew British Aerospace BAe 146-200 jets to Las Vegas (LAS) with direct one stop service to LAX.
+Grand Canyon National Park Airport had scheduled passenger jet service operated by several airlines at different times in the past including Air West, Hughes Airwest, Republic Airlines (1979–1986) and TriStar Airlines.
+Hughes Airwest operated Douglas DC-9-10 and McDonnell Douglas DC-9-30 jetliners to Las Vegas (LAS) and Phoenix (PHX) with continuing one-stop, direct service to Los Angeles (LAX) and Burbank (BUR) from 1970 through 1980.
 At one point, Hughes Airwest also operated Fairchild F-27 turboprop aircraft to Las Vegas and Phoenix with continuing, no change of plane service to Salt Lake City (SLC).
-Hughes Airwest was then merged into Republic Airlines which continued to operate DC-9 jet flights into the airport.
-During the summer of 1982, Republic was operating two daily DC-9 flights nonstop to Las Vegas (LAS) as well as daily nonstop DC-9 service to Phoenix (PHX) and direct one stop service daily to Burbank (BUR).
-By the mid-1980s, Republic had ceased all service into the airport.
+Hughes Airwest merged into Republic Airlines in 1980 which continued to operate DC-9 jet flights into the airport.
+During the summer of 1982, Republic was operating two daily DC-9 flights nonstop to Las Vegas (LAS) as well as daily nonstop DC-9 service to Phoenix (PHX) and direct one-stop service daily to Burbank (BUR).
+By 1984, Republic had ceased all service into the airport.TriStar flew British Aerospace BAe 146-200 jets to Las Vegas (LAS) with direct one-stop service to LAX in 1995 and 1996.

-Air West, the predecessor airline of Hughes Airwest, also operated Douglas DC-9 jets from the airport in addition to flying services with Fairchild F-27 turboprops.
-Bonanza Air Lines, which merged with Pacific Air Lines and West Coast Airlines to form Air West, flew from the airport prior to the Air West service and operated Fairchild F-27 turboprops as well with direct service to Phoenix and Salt Lake City with a daily round trip routing of Phoenix - Prescott, AZ - Grand Canyon Airport - Page, AZ - Cedar City, UT - Salt Lake City.
+Air West, the predecessor airline of Hughes Airwest, also operated Douglas DC-9 jets from the airport in the late 1960's in addition to flying services with Fairchild F-27 turboprops.
+Bonanza Air Lines, which merged with Pacific Air Lines and West Coast Airlines to form Air West in 1968, flew from the airport prior to the Air West service and operated Fairchild F-27 turboprops as well with direct service to Phoenix and Salt Lake City with a daily round trip routing of Phoenix – Prescott, AZ – Grand Canyon Airport – Page, AZ – Cedar City, UT – Salt Lake City.
 Bonanza then expanded their F-27 propjet service with nonstop flights to Las Vegas and Phoenix.
-A 1966 Bonanza Air Lines print ad announced the air carrier's new service at the airport stating that Bonanza was "The only airline serving Grand Canyon" at the time.
+A 1966 Bonanza Air Lines print ad announced the air carrier's new service at the airport, stating that Bonanza was "The only airline serving Grand Canyon" at the time.